paulbradshaw/MED7126/audio_editing.md

 *Effects > Noise Reduction/Restoration > Noise Reduction (process)*

-Here you can also change how much it is going to reduce that frequency by.
+Here you can also change how much it is going to reduce that frequency by changing the settings.

 Make sure you select all the audio before applying - you can do that within this menu by clicking **Select entire file**